 Blog post with less word count:

-Let me start with, it’s a myth that less words means a low-quality content but it all depends how you are writing the content and which topic you are covering.
+Let me start with, it’s a myth that fewer words means a low-quality content but it all depends on how you are writing the content and which topic you are covering.
 If you cover an important topic with proper Keywords and LSI words along with outbound links in 200 words, it could be a good article and rank pretty well.
 Though, one of the recent SEO case study (SEO debunked) which I have read, it’s clearly shown pages with more words rank higher.
-Now, I try to write a post with minimum of 400 words and if I’m covering a news post, I make sure to add my own insights and opinion to make it more meaningful.
+Now, I try to write a post with the minimum of 400 words and if I’m covering a news post, I make sure to add my insights and opinion to make it more meaningful.

 Content with Broken link:

-This is something Google handles pretty smart but again, search engine is just an algo and you can’t rely on search engine bots smartness all the time.Find all the copied content from your blog and report the same to Google.
+This is something Google handles pretty smart but again, the search engine is just an algo, and you can’t rely on search engine bots smartness all the time.Find all the copied content from your blog and report the same to Google.
 In my case, I reported almost 2000+ such links and it helped a lot.

 Alert!
 Thin content found what next? ; Time for Action

 So, following the above method you have successfully identified all thin and low-quality articles on your blog and now it’s time to take action and improve your blog.
 Here are some of the suggested method, which I used and worked for me.
 Though, keep in mind best judge of your content is you and it’s you who have to determine if your content adds value or not.
 Go ahead & read: how to judge a high-quality content and it will help you in the whole process.

 This is for quick fixing your traffic drop and I have seen this worked like a charm for me and for my clients.
 Noindex all such content which are not useful and meaningful now.
 May be years back, those discount coupons or Facebook spam warning messages was useful but now they are just a piece of junk for SEO.
 No body is searching for it and they are just increasing the quantity of indexed pages.

 I usually take two actions for such content: